Pipe rusty water

 Can I fix rusty pipes myself?

-For minor rust, you may be able to flush the pipes or use a chemical treatment, but extensive pipe replacement is usually best left to a professional plumber.
+For minor issues, you may be able to flush the pipes or install a water filter.
+But if the pipes are severely corroded, it's best to have a professional plumber replace them.

 Connect with certified professionals in your area